-The programme is delivered in conjunction with The University of Nottingham with some teaching at the Queen’s Medical Centre (assistance with travel expenses between campuses is included within the programme fees).
+The programme is delivered in conjunction with The University of Nottingham with some teaching at the Queen’s Medical Centre or other Nottingham University facilities (assistance with travel expenses between campuses is included within the programme fees).

 An honours degree (2:1 or above) or equivalent overseas qualification in a relevant subject, or equivalent professional experience.